Evernote’s Anemic Native Export Options

 Part III: Searching Your Files From Any Device via Google Drive

 My Evernote PDF’d collection lives in content-searchable Google Drive, with the standard mirror on my hard drive.
-Via drag & drop of the granddaddy folder, I copied those files to an external hard drive; the contents are automatically backed up nightly to Amazon Web Servers.
+Via drag & drop of the granddaddy folder, I copied those files to an external hard drive; Hazel, a Mac app, keeps an eye out for new files in the hard drive’s mirrored Google Drive, tossing a copy to another external drive.

-Whether the device in hand is an Android Nexus 6p, an iOS iPad or iPhone, Mac BigBoy machine, Chromebook, or Windows Asus Zenbook, I can access that stash.
+Whether the device in hand is an Android, an iPad or iPhone, Mac BigBoy machine, Chromebook, or Windows Asus Zenbook, I can access that stash at gDrive.
 And, because Google powers the search engine, the desired item(s) are retrieved with incredible speed.

 Sample search queries: